 • Cornstarch – Cornstarch is key to thickening the cream filling.

 • Coconut cream – Scoop the solid portion from the top of a can of coconut milk.
-You can use the liquid left behind to make smoothies!
+You can use the liquid left behind in soups and smoothies.

 • Vegan butter – Use store-bought or homemade vegan butter.